Periodic orbits and their gravitational waves in EMRIs: supermassive black hole affected by galactic dark matter halos: Conclusions and Perspectives

 To comprehensively explore periodic orbits, we examine the effects of both dark matter mass $k$ and halo characteristic radius $h$ under the condition of selected angular momentum $L = L_{\text{ISCO}} + \varepsilon(L_{\text{MBO}} - L_{\text{ISCO}})$ and the selected energy $E$ (in Appendix~\ref{a2}).
 For the selected angular momentum condition, it is demonstrated that for a given precession angle $q$, larger dark matter masses require lower orbital energies $E$.
 The NFW and Beta models require substantially lower energies $E_{(z~w~v)}$ than the Moore model for the same precession angle and orbital configurations $(z~w~v)$.
-This energy difference directly affects the orbital shapes, increasing dark matter mass stretches the apoapsis of periodic orbits, which leads to larger orbital dimensions.
-For a fixed precession angle $q$, larger dark matter halo scales require higher orbital energy.
-At smaller scales, periodic orbital shapes differ from the Schwarzschild case.
-As the halo scale increases, the orbits gradually converge toward the Schwarzschild trajectories, closely approaching them at large scales.
-This behavior reflects the dilution of gravitational effects: when the dark matter mass remains constant while the halo scale increases, the gravitational binding weakens in the regions.
-Particles must then possess higher energies (closer to the asymptotic value $\lim_{r \to \infty} V_{\text{eff}} = 1$ without gravitation) to maintain the same precession characteristics.
-This scale-dependent effect is clearly shown and explained with five different periodic orbit configurations $(z~w~v)$, where orbits gradually approach the Schwarzschild case as $h$ increases.
+This energy difference directly affects the orbital shapes, producing the stretching effects on periodic orbital shapes.
+An increasing of dark matter mass $k$ greatly stretches the apoapsis of periodic orbits, which leads to larger orbital dimensions.
+On the other hand, larger dark matter halo scales require higher orbital energy for a same precession angle $q$.
+At smaller halo scales ($h \sim 10^{7}M$), periodic orbital shapes in dark matter environments significantly differ from the Schwarzschild case.
+As the halo scale increases, the orbits gradually converge towards the Schwarzschild's orbital trajectories, closely approaching them at large halo scales.
+This behavior reflects the dilution of gravitational effects: when the dark matter mass remains constant while the halo scale increases, the gravitational binding becomes weakens in the spacetime.
+Objects must then possess higher energies (closer to the asymptotic value $\lim_{r \to \infty} V_{\text{eff}} = 1$ without gravitation) to maintain the same precession characteristics.
+This scale-dependent effect is clearly shown and explained with five different periodic orbital configurations $(z~w~v)$, where orbits gradually approach the Schwarzschild case as $h$ increases.
 In particular, when the dark matter halo scale is \( h \sim 10^{10} M \), the periodic orbits of all three dark matter models become indistinguishable from the Schwarzschild reference, exhibiting the dilution limit of dark matter halo effects.
-Furthermore, analysis of periodic orbits with fixed $E$ yields conclusions consistent with those obtained for fixed $L$.
+Furthermore, the analysis of periodic orbits with fixed orbital energy $E$ (in appendix) yields consistent conclusions with those obtained for fixed angular momentum $L$.